People's Socialist Republic of Albania: Government

 The Presidium of the People's Assembly was described as "a superior organ of the state power with permanent activity" in the 1976 constitution.
 It was composed of a President, three Vice-Presidents, one Secretary, and ten other members.

 The supreme and executive organ of the government was the Council of Ministers.
 They were appointed from among the ranks of the People's Assembly.
 Like the People's Assembly, it also had its own presidium, which was composed of a Chairman and Vice-Chairmen.

+Economy

+Having emerged as Europe’s poorest nation in the post-war period, Albania embarked on a radical economic postwar program along the lines of Stalinism.